fmanrique8/go-alpaca-stream/README.md

    ```

 2. **Install dependencies:**

+   Run the following command:
    ```sh
    go mod tidy
    ```

 3. **Run the application:**

+   Execute the following command:
    ```sh
    go run cmd/main.go
    ```

    This will connect to the Alpaca crypto market data stream and print the received market data bars to the console.

 ## Contributing